Illegal Search = Dismissal of All Charges!

 As a criminal defense attorney in Michigan, our primary goal is to achieve a dismissal of all charges when possible.
 One of the first things a great lawyer will examine is whether a search was done legally.
 An illegal search can result in a Motion to Suppress Evidence and a dismissal of all charges.

 In 1981, the United States Supreme Court decided in Michigan v Summers, and ruled that officers executing a search warrant may detain occupants on the premises while the search is conducted.
 The United States Supreme Court recently decided a case which has marginally limited the rule in Summers.
 In Bailey v United States.
 The defendant left the premises before the search began, and officers waited to detain him until he had driven about a mile away.

 Michigan criminal defense attorneys who are experts in criminal law and constitutional law

-If you are facing criminal charges you must have legal representation that keeps abreast of the ever-changing field of criminal law.
+If you are facing criminal charges, you must have legal representation that keeps abreast of the ever-changing field of criminal law.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are always keeping up with the current status of federal and state criminal and constitutional law.
 If you were the subject of an illegal search and detention, we can fight to get your charges dismissed!
-It is important to our attorneys that they are knowledgeable of the most recent criminal laws so that the people they represent have the very best defense available to them.
-If you have any questions, please contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.
+It is essential to our attorneys that they are knowledgeable of the most recent criminal laws so that the people they represent have the very best defense available to them.